kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

   ..
   ..
 Leibniz held onto this vision throughtout his lifetime and made some progress towards it.

-  ..
-There were efforts to prove the consistency of all of math using a small core set of operations
-  .. in the 1900's.
-Principia Mathematica tries to derive mathematics using logic.
   .. hilberts 10th problem, hilberts program
   .. hilberts program: independence, consistency, completeness, decidability